algibson1/tea_subscriptions/README.md

 Brewing temperature and time for teas is usually based on the type of tea.
 For example, black and herbal teas are brewed at 200-212 F, whereas green teas are brewed at 160-180.
 Instead of having columns in the tea table for brewing instructions (where instructions will end up repetetive across all teas of the same type) this information could instead be extracted to a different table, such as "Brewing Instructions".
 Then, one row for black teas in Brewing Instructions could be associated with all black teas in the Teas table.

 #### CustomerSubscriptions
-Sometimes subscriptions can have different statuses.
-For example, it might be pending if a customer's credit card has not gone through.
-Or, it could be paused, such as if a customer is going out of town for a little while.
+Currently, "Paused" is included as a valid status option.
+This may be useful for customers who are going out of town for a little while, but want their subscription to resume eventually.
+An additional column such as "Reactivation Date" would be useful, as well as background workers that make sure that any "Paused" subscription is changed to "Active" when the reactivation date is reached.

 #### Subscriptions
 Subscriptions can sometimes be seasonal.
 Maybe there are some subscriptions only available in spring/summer due to availability of ingredients.
 Or maybe there is an autumn special with a lot of cinnamon and pumpkin spice inspired blends.
 Appropriate columns could be added to the Subscriptions table to account for this.
 On this note, a possible sad path to test for is when a customer tries to subscribe to a subscription that is not currently available.

 ### Endpoints
 - Create teas, subscriptions, and customers
-- Update teas, subscriptions, and customers
+- Update details of teas, subscriptions, and customers
 - List of all available subscriptions and the teas belonging to them (so a user could browse and choose a subscription)
   - Ability to search for subscriptions by frequency, price, or teas included in them
-- Add or remove teas from a subscription
+- Add or remove teas from a subscription package
 - List of teas, with the subscriptions that include them